-We have adopted the 2020 Plan, which will be effective on the day prior to the date the Company's registration statement relating to this offering becomes effective.
+We have adopted the 2020 Plan, which became effective on the day prior to the effectiveness of the registration statement to which this prospectus relates.
 The principal purpose of the 2020 Plan is to attract, retain and motivate selected employees, consultants and directors through the granting of stock-based compensation awards and cash-based performance bonus awards.
 The material terms of the 2020 Plan are summarized below.

 Share reserve.
-Under the 2020 Plan, 5,771,197 shares of our common stock will be initially reserved for issuance pursuant to a variety of stock-based compensation awards, including stock options, stock appreciation rights, or SARs, restricted stock awards, restricted stock unit awards, performance bonus awards, performance stock unit awards, dividend equivalents, or other stock or cash based awards.
+Under the 2020 Plan, 5,771,197 shares of our common stock are initially reserved for issuance pursuant to a variety of stock-based compensation awards, including stock options, stock appreciation rights, or SARs, restricted stock awards, restricted stock unit awards, performance bonus awards, performance stock unit awards, dividend equivalents, or other stock or cash based awards.
 The number of shares initially reserved for issuance or transfer pursuant to awards under the 2020 Plan will be increased by (i) the number of shares represented by awards outstanding under our 2014 Plan ("2014 Plan Awards") that become available for issuance under the counting provisions described below following the effective date and (ii) an annual increase on the first day of each fiscal year beginning in 2021 and ending in 2030, equal to the lesser of (A) 5% of the shares of stock outstanding on the last day of the immediately preceding fiscal year and (B) such smaller number of shares of stock as determined by our board of directors; provided, however, that no more than 46,173,732 shares of stock may be issued upon the exercise of incentive stock options.

-The following counting provisions will be in effect for the share reserve under the 2020 Plan:
+The following counting provisions are in effect for the share reserve under the 2020 Plan: